usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 In all cases, the authentication SHALL be considered invalid if not completed within 10 minutes.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given authentication secret only once during the validity period.

 The verifier SHALL generate random authentication secrets with at least 20 bits of entropy using an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1).
 If the authentication secret has less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).

+#### <a name="pstnOOB"></a> 5.1.3.3 Authentication using the Public Switched Telephone Network

+Use of the PSTN for out-of-band verification is RESTRICTED as described in this section and in [Section 5.2.10](#restricted)).
+If out-of-band verification is to be made using the PSTN, the verifier SHALL verify that the pre-registered telephone number being used is associated with a specific physical device.
+Changing the pre-registered telephone number is considered to be the binding of a new authenticator and SHALL only occur as described in [Section 6.1.2](#post-enroll-bind).

+Verifiers SHOULD consider risk indicators such as device swap, SIM change, number porting, or other abnormal behavior before using the PSTN to deliver an out-of-band authentication secret.

+> NOTE: Consistent with the restriction of authenticators in [Section 5.2.10](#restricted), NIST may adjust the RESTRICTED status of the PSTN over time based on the evolution of the threat landscape and the technical operation of the PSTN.

 #### <a name="singlefactorOTP"></a> 5.1.4.
 Single-factor OTP Device